Exabyte-io/documentation/docs/properties/classification/general.md

 - **Scalar**: can be expressed as a single numerical value with an associated measurement unit.
 - **Non-Scalar**: cannot be expressed as above.

-This is our preferred categorization scheme for classifying Materials properties.
-We review the [scalar](scalar/overview.md) and [non-scalar](non-scalar) classes separately in their respective documentation sections.
+We review the [scalar](../scalar/overview.md) and [non-scalar](../non-scalar/overview.md) classes of Materials properties separately in their respective documentation sections.

 > NOTE: non-scalar properties may be further subdivided into 1-dimensional arrays or matrices, for example.
 Some of these properties may also be traced graphically.